-To create a new server profile, navigate to TLS Management → Server Profile in the left pane and click Add (not shown).
+To create a new server profile, navigate to TLS Management \rightarrow Server Profile in the left pane and click Add (not shown).

 - Set Profile Name to a descriptive name.
-GSSCP_Server was used in the compliance testing - Set Certificate to the identity certificate asbce40int.pem used in the compliance testing. - Set Peer Verification to Optional.
+GSSCP_Server was used in the compliance testing - Set Certificate to the identity certificate asbce40.crt used in the compliance testing. - Set Peer Verification to None.